I Love It — Let’s Talk Now!

 Another important consideration with SVR platforms is complete protection.
 Think of the life SVR platforms extend to weights and bumper-plates.
 Because our platforms absorb 52% more vibration, your dumbbells, and bumper-plates last longer.
 You know, think of all the damage to your bumper plates.
 The plate-centers seem to pop right out, right?
 Well, that’s your floor tearing them up.
 How many bumper plates have you had to replace?
 Expensive, right?Let Me See Examples Of Bevelled Rubber Lifting Platforms

 With all rubber weightlifting platforms, you have two options for adding your school mascot.
 The first option is with a process called water jet inlay.
 The logo or mascot is cut into a piece of rubber with the same design for the logo or mascot and completed by an installer.
 The second option is to apply an engineered graphic to the rubber surface.
 This is the best option.
 The engineered graphic will return a keen sense of texture and durability while going easy on the budget.
 It’s worth mentioning that the water jet inlay method is quite expensive and can cost more than the weightlifting platform alone in most cases.

 Upgrade Your Facility

 Why do you use lifting platforms?
-We know that protecting sub flooring, reducing noise, and vibration are practical answers.
-The purpose driven reason why you use platforms is because you coach athletes to become stronger, and faster.
-Your student athletes perform serious deadlift, clean, jerk, and other olympic lifts.
+We know that protecting subflooring, reducing noise and vibration are practical answers.
+The purpose-driven reason why you use platforms is that you coach athletes to become stronger, and faster.
+Your student-athletes perform serious deadlifts, cleans, jerk, and other Olympic lifts.
 These lifts help them to become very strong, and teach them to use their body in the most efficient way, right?
-What happens if a student athlete trips over a 3″+ inch weightlifting platform with an olympic bar or 135lbs?
+What happens if student-athletes trip over a 3″+ inch weightlifting platform with a loaded Olympic bar?
 Bad stuff, right?

 We Need Logos For Our Weight Room